Democratize the European Central Bank

 2. CLEAR AND REVIEWABLE MANDATE

-While the EU Treaty defines the the ECB’s primary objective as maintaining price stability, the treaty does not provide a definition of what price stability means.
-As a consequence, the ECB is currently self-determining its objective in a somehow loose way.
-This means the ECB can change its own objective if it is not reaching it, or it can justify not reaching it because of the unclarity of its definition.
+While the EU Treaty defines the ECB’s primary objective as maintaining price stability, the treaty does not provide a definition of what price stability means.
+As a consequence, the ECB is currently self-determining its objective in a somewhat loose manner.
+This means that the ECB can change its own objective if it is not reaching it, or it can justify not reaching it because of the unclarity of its definition.

-We believe the ECB’s objective should not be self defined by the ECB, and neither should this objective be set in stone for an unlimited period.
-Instead, monetary policy objectives should be reviewed on a frequent basis, and adjusted if necessary, taking into account the ECB’s past performance in fulfilling it and the economic circumstances.
+We believe the ECB’s objective should not be self-defined by the ECB, and neither should this objective be set in stone for an unlimited period.
+Instead, monetary policy objectives should be reviewed on a frequent basis, and adjusted if necessary, taking into account the ECB’s past performance in fulfilling them and the economic circumstances.

 3. THE ECB MUST SUPPORT SOCIAL AND ENVIRONMENTAL GOALS

-Beyond its price stability objective, the EU Treaty do bind the ECB to “support the general goals of the European Union” including on social and environmental domains.
-However in practice the ECB is doing close to nothing in those areas.
+Beyond its price stability objective, the EU Treaty binds the ECB to ‘support the general goals of the European Union’, including with regard to social and environmental domains.
+However, in practice, the ECB is doing close to nothing in those areas.

-We believe the ECB must actively support social and environmental goals of the EU.
-The ECB should adjust its existing policies when they could be better contribute to the EU goals (for example by doing helicopter money instead of QE) ; and second, the ECB should engage in structural dialogues discussion with the European Parliament, the Commission and the European Investment Bank in order to find ways to facilitate investments into the green transition.
+We believe the ECB must actively support the social and environmental goals of the EU.
+The ECB should adjust its existing policies so that they could better contribute to the EU goals (for example, by providing helicopter money instead of quantitative easing).
+Furthermore, the ECB should engage in structural dialogue discussions with the European Parliament, the Commission and the European Investment Bank, in order to find ways to facilitate investments in the green transition.
 There are many ways the ECB can play a more cooperative role without undermining its own independence.

 4. TRANSPARENCY BY DEFAULT

-Over the years, the ECB has shown multiple times a shocking degree of secrecy in its activities.
-For example the ECB is one of the only central banks that do not disclose the individual voting record of the members of its Governing Council, and has deliberately refused to provide documents to the European Court of Auditors regarding its management of the crisis as part of the Troika.
+Over the years, the ECB has shown a shocking degree of secrecy multiple times in its activities.
+For example, the ECB is one of the only central banks that does not disclose the individual voting record of the members of its Governing Council, and has deliberately refused to provide documents to the European Court of Auditors regarding its management of the crisis as part of the Troika.
 The ECB also refuses to adopt the EU’s transparency register for lobbyists.

 While the ECB has made some efforts in this direction, transparency remains the exception rather than the norm.
 We want to maximize transparency wherever possible.